Dhaakad

 Dhaakad is a 2022 Indian Hindi-language action film directed by Razneesh (Razy) Ghai and produced by Deepak Mukut and Sohel Maklai.
 It stars Kangana Ranaut, alongside Arjun Rampal, Divya Dutta and Saswata Chatterjee.

-Dhaakad was released on 20 May 2022 and became a box-office bomb.
+Dhaakad was released on 20 May 2022 and emerged as a box-office bomb.

-Plot
+Synopsis

 Agni, a ruthless agent at the International Task Force (ITF), is sent to India to eliminate Rudraveer, a coal mafioso involved in the arms trade and human trafficking.
 However, Agni's mission becomes personal when she discovers a bitter truth that connects her to Rudraveer.